microsoft/hands-on-lab-acs-teams/docs/workshop.md

 The `startVideo` function is an asynchronous function designed to initialize and start a video stream using a camera device.
 Here's a step-by-step explanation:

-- **Retrieve Cameras:** The function first retrieves a list of available camera devices using the deviceManager.
+- **Retrieve cameras:** The function first retrieves a list of available camera devices using the deviceManager.
 This is done asynchronously.

-- **Check for Cameras:** It checks if any cameras are available.
+- **Check for cameras:** It checks if any cameras are available.
 If no cameras are found, it throws an error indicating that no camera device is found on the system.

-- **Local Video Loopback:** If a camera is available, it creates a local video stream using the first camera in the list.
+- **Local video loopback:** If a camera is available, it creates a local video stream using the first camera in the list.
 It then creates a video stream renderer for this local video stream and displays it on the browser.

-- **Sending Video Stream to Remote:** The function retrieves the first call from the callAgent.
+- **Sending video stream to remote:** The function retrieves the first call from the callAgent.
 If no call is found, it throws an error indicating that no call is found.
 If a call is found, it starts sending the local video stream to the remote participant in the call.

 The `stopVideo` method should look like this: